Social Event Ideas

 - Schedule a movie showing of Life Cycles or Pedal Driven.
 Movies draw in a crowd beyond the usual suspects and can score you some new members.

 - Check with your local Trek and Subaru dealers, as they might be willing to host or sponsor the event.
+Your local REI is another good choice.

 - Consider things that will bring in a wide audience of people who may not even know about your group or the crew weekend, such as showing a popular cycling movie or throwing a party at your local pump track.